opentoonz/opentoonz_docs/source/managing_palettes_and_styles.rst

 Editing Several Styles at the Same Time
 '''''''''''''''''''''''''''''''''''''''

-You can modify several styles at the same time by using the Palette Gizmo.
+You can modify several styles at the same time by using the **Palette Gizmo**.
 It allows you to scale or shift the value, saturation, hue and alpha of the selected styles, blend them, or fade them to a specific color.

 |palette_gizmo|

-.. note:: Only the color styles are affected by the Palette Gizmo editing and the blending. e.g. generated and trail styles will not be affected.
+.. note:: Only the **Color** styles are affected by the **Palette Gizmo** editing and the blending. e.g. Generated and Trail styles will not be affected.

 .. tip:: **To open the Palette Gizmo:**

-    Right-click the selected styles and choose Palette Gizmo from the menu that opens.
+    Right-click the selected styles and choose **Palette Gizmo** from the menu that opens.

 .. tip:: **To change the value of the selected styles:**